You don’t have to be a high roller to visit Sin City. In fact, you can have a lot of fun in Las Vegas without spending

 Fill Up With Breakfast at Omelet House

 It’s been around since the late 1970s and its a good deal because you can literally feed two people for the price of one as each omelet is made with 6 eggs!

 I would also suggest trying homemade bread with your omelet, like banana or pumpkin, instead of toast when given the option because they are really delicious.

 Explore the Las Vegas Strip via Monorail

 When you visit Las Vegas you are going to do A LOT of walking so plan accordingly.
 This is not the time to test out a new pair of shoes.
-You need comfort first, stylish second.
+You need comfort first, and stylish second.

 Check out a few points of interest along the way on the Las Vegas Strip